php-dev-br/laravel-doc-pt-br/console-tests.md

 - [Introduction](#introduction)
 - [Expecting Input / Output](#expecting-input-and-output)

+<a name="introduction"></a>

 ## Introduction

 In addition to simplifying HTTP testing, Laravel provides a simple API for testing console applications that ask for user input.

 <a name="expecting-input-and-output"></a>

 ## Expecting Input / Output

 Laravel allows you to easily "mock" user input for your console commands using the `expectsQuestion` method.
 In addition, you may specify the exit code and text that you expect to be output by the console command using the `assertExitCode` and `expectsOutput` methods.
 For example, consider the following console command:

     Artisan::command('question', function () {
         $name = $this->ask('What is your name?');